FAIRplus/the-fair-cookbook/content/recipes/interoperability/bioactivity-profile_matched.md

 ## Introduction
-Bioactivity data, as stored in public archives such as the European repository (URL_TO_INSERT_TERM_3000 https://fairsharing.org/search?recordType=repository)  [CHEMBL](https://www.ebi.ac.uk/chembl/) or its US counterpart [PubChem](https://pubchem.ncbi.nlm.nih.gov/) in together with chemical data and omics data, can be used to search for new `hits`(compounds with desired property in drug screening), for example by using cell line informat (URL_TO_INSERT_TERM_3001 https://fairsharing.org/search?recordType=model_and_format) ion, compound ID as input to queries over such resources.
+Bioactivity data, as stored in public archives such as the European repository [CHEMBL](https://www.ebi.ac.uk/chembl/) or its US counterpart [PubChem](https://pubchem.ncbi.nlm.nih.gov/) in together with chemical data and omics data, can be used to search for new `hits`(compounds with desired property in drug screening), for example by using cell line information, compound ID as input to queries over such resources.

-Early-stage bioactivity dataset includes compound molecular structure, molecular production details, assay data and, pharmacokinetic study informat (URL_TO_INSERT_TERM_3002 https://fairsharing.org/search?recordType=model_and_format) ion.
+Early-stage bioactivity dataset includes compound molecular structure, molecular production details, assay data and, pharmacokinetic study information.

-The FAIR (URL_TO_INSERT_RECORD-ABBREV_3004 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_3003 https://fairsharing.org/FAIRsharing.WWI10U)  for data management can guide the improvements of pharmacokinetic properties of compounds and the identification of drug targets by enhancing the reporting of `bioactivity data`.
+The FAIR (URL_TO_INSERT_RECORD-ABBREV_1538 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_1537 https://fairsharing.org/FAIRsharing.WWI10U)  for data management can guide the improvements of pharmacokinetic properties of compounds and the identification of drug targets by enhancing the reporting of `bioactivity data`.

-Among the FAIR (URL_TO_INSERT_RECORD-ABBREV_3008 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_3007 https://fairsharing.org/FAIRsharing.WWI10U) , the `use of  rich metadata` (F2. data are described with rich metadata and R1. meta(data) are richly described with a plurality of accurate and relevant attributes) and the reliance on `community standard (URL_TO_INSERT_TERM_3005 https://fairsharing.org/search?fairsharingRegistry=Standard) s`  (R1.3. (meta)data meet domain-relevant community standard (URL_TO_INSERT_TERM_3006 https://fairsharing.org/search?fairsharingRegistry=Standard) s) are essential.
+Among the FAIR (URL_TO_INSERT_RECORD-ABBREV_1540 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_1539 https://fairsharing.org/FAIRsharing.WWI10U) , the `use of  rich metadata` (F2. data are described with rich metadata and R1. meta(data) are richly described with a plurality of accurate and relevant attributes) and the reliance on `community standards`  (R1.3. (meta)data meet domain-relevant community standards) are essential.

-In the context of `bioactivity data`, we have on the one hand the [Minimum information about a bioactive entity (MIABE)](https://www.nature.com/articles/nrd3503) checklist recommend attributes, format (URL_TO_INSERT_TERM_3009 https://fairsharing.org/search?recordType=model_and_format) s and vocabularies for the reuse of such datasets.
+In the context of `bioactivity data`, we have on the one hand the [Minimum information about a bioactive entity (MIABE)](https://www.nature.com/articles/nrd3503) checklist recommend attributes, formats and vocabularies for the reuse of such datasets.

 On the other hand, public bioactivity data archives, such as [ChEMBL](https://www.ebi.ac.uk/chembl/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/), and [ECBD](https://ecbd.eu/) also have their own requirements for data submission.